MLFlexer/resurrect.wezterm/README.md

 * Restore shell output from a saved session.
 * Save the state of your current window, with every window, tab and pane state stored in a `json` file.
 * Restore the save from a `json` file.
+* Optionally enable [age](https://github.com/FiloSottile/age) encryption and decryption of the saved state.

 ## Setup example
 1. require the plugin: